Azure-for-Startups/Content/Content/AWS VM to Azure VM Migration.md

 > ![](media/04/image7.png){width="2.8958333333333335in"
 > height="1.9305555555555556in"}

-1. During the Target Server configuration, the empty â€œmaster target serverâ€� list appears to be empty in the Azure Portal:
+1. During the Target Server configuration, the empty "master target server" list appears to be empty in the Azure Portal:

 > ![](media/04/image8.png){width="3.7751662292213473in"
 > height="3.1180555555555554in"}